-The following outlines the expected riorities and areas of focus for the CEO in governing the Authority and contributing to the priority and objectives of the Government.
+The following outlines the expected priorities and areas of focus for the CEO in governing the Authority and contributing to the priorities and objectives of the Government.
 The Authority shall perform its functions in accordance with any general directions given by the Minister not inconsistent with the GBRMP Act (s7(2)).

-Delivering the Authority's Corporate and Strated C Priorities
+Delivering the Authority's Corporate and Strategic Priorities

 Under the Public Governance, Performance and Accountability Act 2013 (PGPA Act), the CEO must govern the Authority in a way that promotes the achievement of its purpose (s15(1)(b)).
-The Authority's purpose, and the activities to be engaged in a achieve its purpose, are outlined in its Corporate Plan which must be prepared by the Co. (s350f the CRA Act).
+The Authority's purpose, and the activities to be engaged in to achieve its purpose, are outlined in its Corporate Plan which must be prepared by the CEO (s35 of the PGPA Act).